gestom/CosPhi/README.md

 The CosΦ system is composed of two software modules: the [SwarmCon](https://github.com/gestom/CosPhi/tree/master/Localization) module, which is a derivative of the [WhyCon](http://purl.org/robotics/whycon) system [[2](#references)], and the [Pheromone simulator](https://github.com/gestom/CosPhi/tree/master/Pheromone), which simulates the individual pheromones and displays them on the horizontal LCD.
 Note, that the full version of the software will be released after its presentation at the IROS 2015 conference.
 If you use this software for your work, please cite the two papers that describe these software modules - here is their [bibtex](http://raw.githubusercontent.com/wiki/gestom/CosPhi/papers/cite.bib).

+###How can I use it ?
+First, set up the [SwarmCon](https://github.com/gestom/CosPhi/tree/master/Localization) localization system.
+Then, set up the [Pheromone](https://github.com/gestom/CosPhi/tree/master/Pheromone) simulator.

 ###References
 1. F. Arvin, T. Krajník, A. E. Turgut, and S. Yue: <b>[COSΦ: Artificial Pheromone System for Robotic Swarms Research.](http://raw.githubusercontent.com/wiki/gestom/CosPhi/papers/2015_iros_pheromone.pdf)</b>In IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2015 [[bibtex](http://raw.githubusercontent.com/wiki/gestom/CosPhi/papers/2015_iros_pheromone.bib)].
 2. T. Krajník, M. Nitsche et al.: <b>[A Practical Multirobot Localization System.](http://raw.githubusercontent.com/wiki/gestom/CosPhi/papers/2015_JINT_whycon.pdf)</b>Journal of Intelligent and Robotic Systems (JINT), 2014 [[bibtex](http://raw.githubusercontent.com/wiki/gestom/CosPhi/papers/2015_JINT_whycon.bib)].